 An email will be sent to you with an activation link, username and temporary password.
 Follow the link and enter your username and password.
 You will be required to create a new password.

 Access online services by signing in here(link is external).

 In the search box on the right, select a tax account, then click on the ‘déposer’ (submit) button on the line corresponding to the account.

 The page below will be displayed:

 Fill in the fields and click the ‘sauvegarder’ (save) button.

 Click on ‘en cours’, then ‘soumettre la déclaration’ (submit the declaration).

-A comprehensive guide to filing taxes online and other government e-services can be found on the Benin tax authority website, here, by clicking on ‘Guide D-Utilisation E-Services’ under the ‘E-Services’ tab.
+A comprehensive guide to filing taxes online and other government e-services can be found on the Benin tax authority website, here(link is external), by clicking on ‘Guide D-Utilisation E-Services’ under the ‘E-Services’ tab.